Capcom: 2017–present: Refocus on successful franchises

-In 2021, Capcom removed appearances of the Rising Sun Flag from their rerelease of Street Fighter II.
+In 2021, Capcom removed appearances of the Rising Sun Flag from its rerelease of Street Fighter II.
 Although Capcom did not provide an official explanation for the flag's removal, due to the flag-related controversy, it is speculated that it was done so to avoid offending segments of the international gaming community.

 Artist and author Judy A. Juracek filed a lawsuit in June 2021 against Capcom for copyright infringement.
-In the court filings, she asserted Capcom had used images from her 1996 book Surfaces in their cover art and other assets for Resident Evil 4, Devil May Cry and other games.
+In the court filings, she asserted Capcom had used images from her 1996 book Surfaces in its cover art and other assets for Resident Evil 4, Devil May Cry and other games.
 This was discovered due to the 2020 Capcom data breach, with several files and images matching those that were included within the book's companion CD-ROM.
 The court filings noted one image file of a metal surface, named ME0009 in Capcom's files, to have the same exact name on the book's CD-ROM.
 Juracek was seeking over in damages and $2,500 to $25,000 in false copyright management for each photograph Capcom used.
 Before a court date could be made, the matter was settled "amicably" in February 2022.
-It comes on the heels of Capcom being accused by Dutch movie director Richard Raaphorst of copying the monster design of his movie Frankenstein's Army into their game Resident Evil Village.
+It comes on the heels of Capcom being accused by Dutch movie director Richard Raaphorst of copying the monster design of his movie Frankenstein's Army into its game Resident Evil Village.

 In February 2022, it was reported by Bloomberg that Saudi Arabia's Public Investment Fund had purchased a 5% stake in Capcom for an approximate value of US$332 million.

 In July 2023, Capcom acquired Tokyo-based computer graphics studio Swordcanes Studio.

 In July 2024, Capcom acquired Taiwan-based computer graphics studio Minimum Studios.

+In March 2026, Electronic Gaming Development Company, the investment company of the Mohammed bin Salman Foundation (MiSK Foundation), announced an acquisition of 5% of shares in Capcom.
+In April 2026, this was increased to 6%.

 Corporate structure

 Development divisions

 In its beginning few years, Capcom's Japan branch had three development groups referred to as "Planning Rooms", led by Tokuro Fujiwara, Takashi Nishiyama and Yoshiki Okamoto.
+After Nishiyama left the company, Capcom restructured into two divisions: one for arcade games and one for console games which were led by Okamoto and Fujiwara, respectively.
 Later, games developed internally were created by several numbered "Production Studios", each assigned to different games.
 Starting in 2002, the development process was reformed to share technologies and expertise better, and the individual studios were gradually restructured into bigger departments responsible for different tasks.
 While there are self-contained departments for the creation of arcade, pachinko and pachislot, online, and mobile games, the Consumer Games R&D Division is an amalgamation of subsections in charge of game development stages.

 Capcom has two internal Consumer Games Development divisions: